 The facility shall maintain reference sites and baseline information approved by the Department to provide comparative information on water quality and benthic conditions in the area of the net pens.
 Where a facility can satisfactorily demonstrate to the Department that relevant reference site information can not be obtained, the Department may grant a written waiver for this condition.
 Where sufficiently detailed and relevant baseline data are available, those data may be used in place of or in combination with reference station data for comparative information in evaluating the results of benthic monitoring tests.
-At a minimum, the monitoring characteristics specified in Table E.5. of this permit shall be monitored for consideration.
-Baseline information is required in certain circumstances pursuant to Special Condition E.2 of this permit.
+At a minimum, the monitoring characteristics specified in Table E.4. of this permit shall be monitored for consideration.